-An employee, student, Board member, or anyone else traveling on behalf of the College may travel by airplane, bus, train, or automobile.
+An employee, student, Board member, or anyone else traveling on behalf of the College may travel by airplane, bus, or automobile.
 The President shall determine the mode of travel based on the time element and destination.

-- .01 Airplane, the purchase of first class tickets, and economy upgrades are prohibited, air coach will be utilized. - .02 Bus will be utilized when economical. - .03 Automobile, when automobile is used, reimbursement will be limited to the lower cost of either 14-day advance coach fare plus mileage round trip to the nearest airport or mileage to the destination.
-When driving, hotel and per diem will be allowed for one day before and one day after the conference/meeting. - .04 Train will be utilized when economical.
+.01 Airplane, the purchase of first class tickets is prohibited, air coach will be utilized.

+.02 Bus will be utilized when economical.

+.03 Automobile, when automobile is used, reimbursement will be limited to the lower cost of either 14 day advance coach fare or mileage.

+.04 Train will be utilized when economical.